Fivefold/linkding-injector/README.md

 The packaged extension can be found in the `web-ext-artifacts` folder.

 For developing you might prefer using `npm run dev` to create an unpackaged development build.
 This won't package the extension and won't minify the code but is faster and makes debugging in the browser easier.

-### Building for Chrome-based browsers

-Chrome switched over to Manifest V3.
-Same build instructions as above apply, but before building you need to checkout the `chrome_manifest_v3` branch.
-The only relevant difference in that branch is the [manifest.json](https://github.com/Fivefold/linkding-injector/blob/master/manifest.json).

 ## Acknowledgements